125ade/IntelliInfer/README.md

 ## Step 2: Download the .env File

 Download the .env file and place it in the root directory of the project.
 The .env file contains environment variables required for the project to run.
+Below is an example of the .env file for a test:

 ```plaintext
 DOCKER_HOST=unix:///var/run/docker.sock